 Judah is a remarkable child in that he sleeps a lot later compared to babies his age; he doesn’t usually wake until 7:30 or 8 some mornings.
 I take this opportunity to sleep in.
 Could I get up earlier?
 Yes.
 But it’s more important as a work-at-home mom that regardless of when I wake up, I make full use of my time to get as much work done as I can.

 I really, really need to let go of the notion that I can have an infant and a clean house simultaneously.
-Will I live in a pigsty in 2014?
+Will I live in a pigsty this new year?
 Of course not!
 But I’m not going to force an expectation of white glove cleanliness and learn to roll with the clutter more easily than I do now.

 So, confession: I am notoriously tardy.
 Now that I have an infant, I pretty much have to add an extra 45 minutes to any time I need to leave the house, easily.
 But sometimes I just need to be late if that means being present in the moment with my son; babyhood does not last long and I want to savor every second that I can.